zeyuz35/zeyuz35.github.io/vault/Datasets.md

 Specific details about missing data (important!) etc are documented.

 ## US Data

+A note on transformation codes (from Ben).

+The SW and FREDMD tcodes are completely consistent with one another, despite what Ben suspected.

+However, some of these codes are controversial(?) in the literature.
+E.g. Unemployment should be kept level, FEDFUND should be kept level.
 ### Stock and Watson

 Stock and Watson pioneered the collection of macroeconomic datasets, and this is a pre-cursor/inspiration for the FRED databases later on.

+Although considered to be outdated, they remain popular even among newer papers, in order for authors to reconcile/compare their results to what has been previously done.

+The following two are the most revelant ones that appear in the literature.

+SW2005
+SW2009

 ### FRED-MD (US)